Aquib489/htmlxify/GETTING_STARTED.md

 You'll see a styled page with:
 - A title "Hello World"
-- A subtitle "Welcome to HTMLx"
+- A subtitle "Welcome to htmlxify"
 - A styled button with responsive design

 **That's it!
-You've created your first HTMLx page!** 🎉
+You've created your first htmlxify page!** 🎉

 ---